 Unfriended is a 2014 American horror film directed by Levan Gabriadze from a screenplay by Nelson Greaves (My Bloody Madeleine: The Making of Swann’s Blood).
 It was originally released as Cybernatural.

-Unfriended was released on Digital HD July 28, 2015 and Blu-ray, DVD and On Demand August 11, 2015, from Universal Pictures Home Entertainment.
+Unfriended was released on Digital HD on July 28, 2015, and Blu-ray, DVD and On-Demand on August 11, 2015, from Universal Pictures Home Entertainment.

 While video chatting one night, six high school friends receive a Skype message from a classmate who killed herself exactly one year ago.
 A first they think it’s a prank, but when the girl starts revealing the friends’ darkest secrets, they realize they are dealing with something out of this world, something that wants them dead…

 ” …I felt incredibly un-entertained for all 88 minutes.
 I suspect this was because every character was sitting at a desk or laying on a bed for the entire movie.
 There is a kind of sedentary feel to the whole thing.
 I never feel like the haunting is “pursuing” the characters, if that makes sense.
 The deaths are all abrupt with little or no buildup, all off-screen implied kills.”
 Bloodcrypt

 “The film’s technical merits are outstanding as director Levan Gabriadze shapes the entire thing into feeling like a true 80 minutes of online activity — you may even find yourself reaching for your mouse once or twice — and the cast deliver as well moving from casual banter to fear-induced moments of stress to sheer terror.”
 Film School Rejects